ryanwit/homework03_password_generator/README.md

 ## Description
-This website was created to showcase Ryan Witherspoon - this sit reviews his bio, his portfolio and a place to contact him.
+This website was created to randomly generate a password based of users criteria

 ## Installation
 Files sent over to github account